Welcome to the Elstow Village Website

 type in the name/item you seek, plus; 'elstow.weebly'

-Images of Elstow events, people and places - ancient and modern - can be viewed in the Elstow Picture Archive.
+Many images (both old and modern) of Elstow events, people and places can be viewed in the Elstow Picture Archive.

-Elstow is particularly famous for being the birthplace and home of the 17th century non-conformist preacher, reformer and world-famous author, John Bunyan.
+Elstow is particularly famous for being the birthplace and home of the 17th century non-conformist preacher, reformer and world-famous author of The Pilgrim's Progress, John Bunyan.

-The extensive history of this village is well documented and easily accessed: on our Local History page; on the Moot Hall website and on; Bedfordshire Archive's Elstow Community pages.
+The post-Saxon part of the history of Elstow is well documented and easily accessed -much of it on this website's Local History page.
+There is further historical information on the Moot Hall website and on Bedfordshire Archive's Elstow Community pages.

-You can arrange guided tours of Elstow and/or visits to Moot Hall by contacting our webmaster and local historian - Clive Arnold, who is also the Curator of Moot Hall.
+You can arrange guided tours of Elstow, and/or visits to Moot Hall, by contacting our webmaster and local historian - Clive Arnold, the Curator of Moot Hall.

-Images of Elstow events, people and places - ancient and modern - can be viewed in the Elstow Picture Archive.
+Many images (both old and modern) of Elstow events, people and places can be viewed in the Elstow Picture Archive.

-Elstow is particularly famous for being the birthplace and home of the 17th century non-conformist preacher, reformer and world-famous author, John Bunyan.
+Elstow is particularly famous for being the birthplace and home of the 17th century non-conformist preacher, reformer and world-famous author of The Pilgrim's Progress, John Bunyan.

-The extensive history of this village is well documented and easily accessed: on our Local History page; on the Moot Hall website and on; Bedfordshire Archive's Elstow Community pages.
+The post-Saxon part of the history of Elstow is well documented and easily accessed -much of it on this website's Local History page.
+There is further historical information on the Moot Hall website and on Bedfordshire Archive's Elstow Community pages.

-You can arrange guided tours of Elstow and/or visits to Moot Hall by contacting our webmaster and local historian - Clive Arnold, who is also the Curator of Moot Hall.
+You can arrange guided tours of Elstow, and/or visits to Moot Hall, by contacting our webmaster and local historian - Clive Arnold, the Curator of Moot Hall.